EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 - Starting ECX cluster if it is not running on the opposite EC-VM.
 - Powering on the opposite EC-VM if it is not running.

+## How to operate a cluster

 How to execute Live Migration:
 - In case that an user moves a failover group manually and a VM is running on a source server, Live Migration is executed without stopping the VM.

 How to stop the VM to change its property:
 - Suspend *genw-VMNAME*.
-- Please note that VM should be powered on after changing its property and before resuming *genw-VMNAME*.
+- Please note that the VM should be powered on after changing its property and before resuming *genw-VMNAME*.

 ## Testing